LukeDowell/prime_personal_project/README.md

 the application while they are in a minigame), how to route socket messages from the players to the minigame correctly and how to smoothly hand back the player objects to the game controller when the minigame is finished.

 While I've been working on implementing my test minigame, I've been thinking about how I'll want to implement error handling.
-If a crucial player drops from a game, I'll have to give all
+That doesn't really matter right now though because I've hit a bit of a roadblock.
+How do I alert all of the players joining a specific minigame that they are now a part of that game?
+Additionally, I'm beginning to wonder what happens when multiple instances of the same game run.
+I suspect that ChildProcesses won't play very nice with that scenario.